YingWaCollege-Student/Guess-Number-Game/README.md

 ## Guide:
 - Number ranges between 0 and 100.
-- Input numbers in the range.
+- Type numbers or use the arrows to chooose numbers in the textbox to guess.
-- Then press the guess button.
+- Then press the guess button or press the enter key on your keyboard.

-## Roadmap:
-- More number ranges options.
-- Starting interface.
-- Optimised styling and design.